ditdotdev/dit/docs/src/lifecycle/docker.rst

 .. _lifecycle_docker:

-Titan with Docker
+Datadatdat with Docker
 =================

-Titan for docker is designed to run on any system that supports docker, but there are some dependencies that limit the set of supported operation systems, especially on Linux.
+Datadatdat for docker is designed to run on any system that supports docker, but there are some dependencies that limit the set of supported operation systems, especially on Linux.

-To help understand why this is necessary, it helps to understand a bit about the architecture of Titan.
-To make titan possible, there is a container (``titan-<context>-server``) running in the background that provides data versioning capabilities on top of `ZFS <http://openzfs.org>`_.
-This requires that ZFS be installed on the host operating system, but because of how out-of-tree kernel modules work, this needs to be done by the titan software (a container named ``titan-<context>-launch`` in particular).
-Titan attempts to provide pre-built versions for common OSes, as well as a means to build them on the fly for new versions, but there are limits to this system.
-If you are not on a supported operating system, you may find ``titan install`` taking a long time to build binaries, or failing outright.
+To help understand why this is necessary, it helps to understand a bit about the architecture of Datadatdat.
+To make d3 possible, there is a container (``d3``) running in the background that provides data versioning capabilities on top of `ZFS <http://openzfs.org>`_.
+This requires that ZFS be installed on the host operating system, but because of how out-of-tree kernel modules work, this needs to be done by the d3 software (a container named ``d3`` in particular).
+Datadatdat attempts to provide pre-built versions for common OSes, as well as a means to build them on the fly for new versions, but there are limits to this system.
+If you are not on a supported operating system, you may find ``d3 install`` taking a long time to build binaries, or failing outright.

 If we do not have a pre-built version of the ZFS binaries, we will attempt to